Clip and Save Checklist: Creating an Emotionally Safe Classroom

 Need for Power, Structure, and Positivity

-__ I sometimes allow and encourage students to make decisions about their learning (what, where, with whom, how, how much).
+__ I sometimes allow and encourage students to make decisions about their learning (what, where, with whom, how, and how much).

 __ I sometimes allow students to create, design, or renegotiate assignments to make them personally meaningful.